 Another commonly used alternative to VCI papers and bags is the use of grease and similar protective coatings directly onto the metals’ surfaces.

 As with eliminating the requirement for secondary packaging, another key benefit of Bio VCI technology is that it enables end users to use products directly out of the packaging without having to clean off these surface coatings.
 This can vastly reduce packing and unpacking times and enhance productivity and efficiency.

-And finally, unlike many other VCI packaging papers, Bio VCI can be handled without PPE and, correctly stored, the shelf-life can be more than 18 months.
+And finally, unlike many other VCI packaging papers, Bio VCI can be handled without PPE.

 Trade supply to sheet plants